snendev/bevy-reactive-blueprints/README.md

 This allows users to attach one component, referred to here as the _blueprint_, and automatically attaches an associated `Bundle` to the entity (or spawns the Bundle as a child entity).
 This crate refers to the associated `Bundle` and any child entities created by this process as _prefabs_ associated with the blueprint.
 (I do not know whether this is entirely appropriate, but the value provided by the crate is similar to prefabs in typical game development environments.)

-The supported workflow involves defining a type that serves as a builder for some `Bundle`, attaching the appropriate plugin, and spawning entities with (or attach to existing entities some) `Blueprint::new(my_type)`.
+The supported workflow involves defining a type that serves as a builder for some `Bundle`, attaching the appropriate plugin, and spawning entities with (or attaching to existing entities) a `Blueprint::new(my_type)`.
 The plugins provided in `bevy_reactive_blueprints` attach systems that reactively update and remove prefab data, so updates to a `Blueprint` will remove and re-attach components and children as necessary.

 It is worth noting that the intention is _not_ to encourage frequently editing blueprint types in the application.
 Blueprints are best used for spawning and saving scenes or for development contexts.